The MRI environment is extremely safe provided all safety precautions are followed.

 When you make an appointment for an MRI examination, you will be asked a series of safety questions to ensure you do not have any implanted devices that may prevent you from undergoing the procedure.

-If you would like to fill out an MRI Safety Checklist prior to your MRI, please click here to download and print a copy.
+If you would like to fill out an MRI Safety Checklist prior to your MRI, please complete the online MRI Safety Checklist form.

-When you book in for an MRI examination, our trained staff will ask you a series of questions to ascertain your compatibility to undergo an MRI.
+When you book in for an MRI examination, our trained staff will ask you a series of questions to determine your safety to have an MRI.

 You will be asked if you have had any previous surgery on your head/brain, heart, eyes or ears.
 They will also ask if you have ever had a metal perforation injury to your eyes (if so, you may be asked to come in for an orbital x-ray prior to your scan).

 Implants that are contraindicated or must be scanned under specific conditions are: